norton120/pirate_baby/content/posts/generative_driven_design.md

 The earlier Python TPS report example demonstrates a code refactor, one of the most important higher-level functions in healthy software evolution.
 Kent Beck describes the process of refactoring as “for each desired change, make the change easy (warning: this may be hard), then make the easy change.”
 This is how a codebase improves for human needs over time, reducing cognitive load and, as a result, cycle times.
 Refactoring is also exactly how a codebase is continually optimized for GenAI automation!
 Refactoring means removing duplication, decoupling and creating semantic “distance” between domains, and simplifying the logical flow of a program - all things that will have a huge positive impact on both RAG and generative processes.
 The final part of our answer is that codebase architecture (and subsequently, refactoring) must be a first class citizen as part of any codebase automation process.

 ## Generative Driven Development

 Given these borrowed pillars:

--   For agentic processes to be more successful at automating our codebase, we need to write code that is highly GenAI-able.
+-   **For agentic processes to be more successful at automating our codebase, we need to write code that is highly GenAI-able**.

--   Codebase automation must be an element of the software itself, not an external function of a ‘code bot’.
+-   **Codebase automation must be an element of the software itself, not an external function of a ‘code bot’**.
 -   Codebase architecture (and subsequently, refactoring) must be a first class citizen as part of any codebase automation process.